 I wanted to create a bright, less cluttered corner.
 They need a landline phone there; plus, I wanted to add a place where they could write down notes or numbers.

 To keep with the vintage modern theme and to stay within budget, I made a memo center out of an old door from the Atlanta Habitat for Humanity ReStore.
-I’ll share in a future post how to make this (it’s easy!).
+You can find the tutorial on how to turn an old door into a memo board here.

 I added two matching chairs (from Marshalls), a funky metal table for the phone (from HomeGoods), and a lamp (from IKEA).